vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Darpana.
 (2) That work dealt with the text of Bharata's Nātya

-Šāstra.
+śāstra.
 (3) At many places it interpreted the Bharata Sūtra in

 a way which differed from that of the other commentators.